|Oracle® Enterprise Manager Cloud Control Oracle Fusion Middleware Management Guide

 Configure the RUEI reporter.

 Configuration teaches RUEI to identify users, to specify the collection of pages that make up an application, to specify the scope of monitoring, to configure mail notification, and to provide security options.
 It is also at this time that you set up a connection to the Oracle Enterprise Manager.
-For information, see Oracle Real User Experience Insight Installation Guide at the following URL.
+For information, see Oracle Real User Experience Insight Installation Guide from the appropriate RUEI documentation library:

 Configure clickout functionality in RUEI.
 You need this step to be able to click out to external tools.
 In this case, you will want to enable clickout to BTM and JVMD.
-For information, see "Configuring Clickouts to External Tools" in Oracle Real User Experience Insight User's Guide at the following URL.
+For information, see "Configuring Clickouts to External Tools" in Oracle Real User Experience Insight User's Guide.

 To discover your application components, to define transactions, and to define monitoring options for these, you must use Business Transaction Management.
 In the context of monitoring Business Applications, BTM is used to monitor cross-tier transactions; it is not needed for single-tier applications.